 PRESERVE MANAGEMENT TEAM

-The MAKC board will designate a preserve management team to oversee the property.
-The size of this team shall be determined by the board and one team member shall be named as the preserve manager.
+The MAKC board designates a preserve management team to oversee the property.
+The board will determine the size of this team.
+Recognizing the complexity and the large sizes of both the property and the cave, one team member shall be named as the Barbara Schomer Preserve Manager, and another as the Barbara Schomer Preserve Assistant Manager.

 NEWS/PUBLICATION POLICY